Are the new creative directors interested in sustainability?

 Are the new creative directors interested in sustainability?
 The debut of Jonathan Anderson at Dior Women

-Jonathan Anderson’s appointment at Dior was sudden and intriguing for the industry.
-His past roles, shaping Loewe with irreverent minimalism, upcycling, artisanal experimentation, could have clashed with a house steeped in heritage and couture tradition.
-Yet, his first collection proved otherwise: a careful negotiation between legacy and modernity, between craftsmanship and conceptual play.
-It signaled that Anderson is here to subtly, profoundly recalibrate Dior.
+Jonathan Anderson.
+His past roles, shaping Loewe with minimalism, upcycling, artisanal experimentation, could have clashed with a house steeped in heritage and couture tradition.
+Yet, his first collection proved otherwise: a negotiation between craftsmanship and conceptual play.

 After graduating from London College of Fashion, the Irish designer launched JW Anderson back in 2008.
 The label was a challenge for the industry standards with Anderson’s multidimensional approach to clothmaking.
 Men’s silken tunics trimmed in lace, gender-fluid pieces, layered silhouettes—his early collections felt like a quiet rebellion against traditional menswear codes.
 From 2013, Loewe became his laboratory of experimentation, drawing strong reactions from the public.
 It was then followed by an embrace.
 From reimagining the Puzzle and Flamenco bags to rejecting the polished finishes, he pushed the narrative of the ‘materials that remember the hand.’
 His presence at Loewe was, in fact, a new era for the brand.